SetProtocol/STIPS/STIPS/STIP-005.md

   + vBasePositionUnit = positionInfo.baseBalance / _setToken.totalSupply
   + vBaseTradeAmount = abs(vBasePositionUnit * _setTokenQuantity)
   + spotPrice = positionSpotPrices[index]
-  + vBaseCostIdeal = vBaseTradeAmount * spotPrice // without slippage or fees
+  + quoteCostIdeal = vBaseTradeAmount * spotPrice // without slippage or fees

-+ Simulate trade to get its real cost as *deltaAvailableQuote*
++ Simulate trade to get its real cost as *deltaQuote*

   + *If long:* (when vETHPositionUnit is positive)